Sp-bit-code/AI-EchOo-Ecommerce-Platform/README.md

 npm start
 ```

+---

-## Environment Variables
+## 🔐 Environment Variables

-Create a `.env` file and add your required keys.
+Create a `.env` file inside the frontend or root folder according to your project setup.

 ```env
 VITE_SUPABASE_URL=your_supabase_url